 Marie is a past chair of the United Way for Greater Austin’s Women’s Leadership Council.
 She is active in personnel, stewardship, choir, and service outreach at Hope Presbyterian Church and serves on the Committee on Ministry for Mission Presbytery of PCUSA.

 Marie has a B.S. in Computer Science from Duke University and an M.B.A. from the University of Delaware.

-Chief Operating Officer, WP Engine
+CEO, WP Engine

-Heather Brunner is the COO of WP Engine.
+Heather Brunner is the CEO of WP Engine.
 Formally she was the COO of Bizaarvoice where she oversaw the marketing, product strategy, client services and engineering organizations.
 Heather has built a career delivering technology to create business value for both privately-funded new ventures and Fortune 500 companies.
 Before joining Bazaarvoice, Heather served as President and CEO of Nuvo, a wholly-owned subsidiary of Trilogy and as the COO for B-Side, a privately funded entertainment technology company.

 She has been active with UWATX for nearly a decade and currently serves as Chair of the Results Accountability Committee.
 Heather holds a bachelor’s degree in international economics from Trinity University.

 Kathleen Farlow joined Deloitte in 1983 and became partner in 1994.
 For most of her career Kathleen’s role has been and continues to be as a client service tax partner on large multinational clients and high net-worth individuals.
 Kathleen is also the Central Texas Managing Partner leading over 500 client service professionals in Austin and San Antonio.